Groogy/rbSFML/README.markdown

   * `rake` - Build all SFML as shared libraries.
   * `rake graphics` - Build only the graphics module (and its dependencies).
 You can use any other module (`audio`, `system` and `window`) with it.

-7. Run `rake test` to ensure everything is working and then `rake install` (as root).
+7. Run `rake test` to ensure everything is working and then `rake gem` to package rbSFML as a Ruby gem.

-8. You can now use rbSFML in any ruby application.

-9. You can build the documentation (at doc/frames.html) with `rake doc` and run the samples with `rake samples`.
+8. You can build the documentation (at doc/frames.html) with `rake doc` and run the samples with `rake samples`.

 Questions?
 ==========